unconed/threestrap/docs/custom.md

 Threestrap - Custom Plugins
 ===

-Use `registerPlugin` to make a new plug-in available, passing in a prototype for the class.
+See below for scaffold.
+Use `THREE.Bootstrap.registerPlugin` to make a new plug-in available, passing in a prototype for the class.

 Init
 ---